softwaregroup-bg/ut-portal/doc/playwright.md

 - Install all dependencies (`npm install`)
 - Build the front end (usually with `npm run build`)
-- Have a `.devrc` file for accessing the SQL server somewhere in the path to the module.
+- Have a `.testrc` file for accessing the SQL server somewhere in the path to the module.
 Putting it in the home folder or other place will not work.
+  If you use a hostname to connect to the database, you will need to specify the FQDN, i.e. `xxx.softwaregroup-bg.com`
 - Have an existing database
   (usually created when running `node .` and when db schema updates are enabled in the config)